Nuclear Regulatory Commission (NRC) Scholarship

 Use of Scholarship Funds:

-Funds may be used for tuition, fees, books, and lab kits, incurred after the notification of award date, for the scholarship-approved program at Thomas Edison State University.
+Funds may be used for tuition, fees (including graduation fees), books and lab kits incurred after the notification of award date, for the scholarship-approved program at Thomas Edison State University.

 Monitoring Compliance with the NRC Service Agreement: